As a member-owned financial institution, we're proud to work where we live and invest back directly into our communities.

 Director of Branch Operations & Performance

-Voting will take place online from March 27 to April 4, 2025.
-To cast your vote:
+Voting will take place online from February 16, to March 6, 2026.

 Your voice matters—make sure to participate in shaping the future of OMISTA Credit Union!